Exploration at the high-energy frontier: ATLAS Run~2 searches investigating the exotic jungle beyond the Standard Model: Dark-matter candidates

 Once pair-produced in proton--proton collisions the WIMPs, since they interact only weakly and are stable, would only be detectable through the presence of missing transverse momentum: thus, to be detected, some visible particles must also be produced in the interaction in order to measure this \pt imbalance.
 These visible particles can come from a chain of decays ending in the WIMP particles, such as in R-parity-conserving supersymmetric scenarios~\cite{Martin:1997ns,Farrar:1978xj,Goldberg:1983nd,Ellis:1983ew}, or from initial-state radiation (ISR) in a simplified model of DM pair production, to name but two examples.

 This section focuses on searches guided by simplified models of DM, produced through a vector, axial-vector, pseudoscalar or Higgs portal, largely following the work of the DM Forum/LHC DM Working Group~\cite{Abercrombie:2015wmb,Boveia:2016mrp,Albert:2017onk,LHCDarkMatterWorkingGroup:2018ufk}.
+While in Run 1 most DM searches were based on an effective field theory approach in which the DM candidates are produced in pairs through a contact interaction, this approach is not valid when the typical momentum transfer in the collisions reaches the scale of the interaction; the simplified models considered in Run 2 alleviate this validity issue.
 The constraints placed on these models by some of the DM searches introduced here are also compared with those from direct-detection experiments.
 A more exotic model, in which DM is a composite stable particle of a strongly interacting hidden sector is also discussed.
 A stable WIMP which can be a DM candidate often features in supersymmetric models that conserve R-parity; a thorough review of ATLAS searches for supersymmetry can be found elsewhere~\cite{SUSY-2023-10}.